 How to Eat Spanish Olives Like a Local

-Now you know which Spanish olives to try, how exactly should you eat them?
+Now that you know which Spanish olives to try, how exactly should you eat them?
+I'm not talking about the perfect way to chew them, but the best way to enjoy them like a true Spaniard.

-I don’t mean the perfect way to chew them, but the best way to eat them like a true Spaniard!
-Locals eat olives as a snack or simple appetizer.
-In most parts of Spain, you’ll often get a small tapa of olives for free along with your glass of beer or wine!
-They’re the perfect way to start a meal, or a great salty snack to contrast a cold beer or fino sherry.
+In Spain, locals often eat olives as a snack or simple appetizer.
+At many Spanish restaurants, you'll get a small tapa of olives for free when you order glass of beer or wine!
+They're the perfect way to start a meal, or a great salty snack to contrast with a cold beer or fino sherry.

-In southern parts of the country, olives are also used as an ingredient in plenty of salads and simple tapas dishes.
-I’m a massive fan of an ensalada malagueña—a typical Malaga salad with salted cod, onions, potato, black olives, and orange segments.
+In Andalusian cuisine, olives are also used as an ingredient in plenty of salads and simple tapas.
+I'm a massive fan of ensalada malagueña: a typical Malaga salad with salt cod, onion, potato, hard-boiled eggs, olives, and oranges.

-Meanwhile, in the north, locals go nuts for a Gilda.
-These skewers of green olives, pickled peppers, and salted anchovies are the pintxo of choice for bar-hoppers in the Basque Country.
-Their sharp and salty spiciness makes them the perfect pair for a glass of sweet local vermouth!
+Farther north, locals go nuts for gildas.
+These skewers of green olives, pickled peppers, and salty anchovies are the pintxo of choice for bar-hoppers in the Basque Country.
+Their sharp and salty flavors make them the perfect pairing for a glass of sweet local vermouth!